vedderb/vesc_pkg/tnt/README.md

     * Instead of using angle, like pitch and roll, yaw is measured in angle change per second (how quickly you rotate the board).
     * Minimum erpm limits yaw response at low speeds.
     * New debug section in AppUI is toggled in Specs tab allows for accurate yaw tuning.
+  * Traction control overhaul
+    * Changed traction control inputs/outputs for motor acceleration to ERPM/ms from ERPM/cycle.
+    * Changed the minimum delay between traction control activations from 200ms to 20ms
+    * Added a new end condition to handle an edge case that would not exit traction control correctly.
+    * Remove drop condition from traction control deactivation conditions.
+    * Changed the names of the parameters to Start Condition, End Condition, and Transtion Condition.
+    * Transition condition can now be negative.
+    * End condition is now based on acceleration rate in ERPM/ms^2 for improved performance.
+    * New debug ouput in AppUI counts how many traction control activations in the last 5 seconds.
+* _Fixes/Improvements_
+  * Some parameters changed to integers to reduce packet size.
   * Some features and parameters were removed to make room for new features.
     * Haptic buzz for temperature and voltage
     * Haptic buzz for duty and current is now on/off.
 Vibrating1 is the haptic type.
     * Startup roll angle hard coded to 45 degrees.
     * Fault delay roll is now the same as fault delay pitch, called fault delay angle.
     * Feature start up clicks is no longer available.
-* _Fixes/Improvements_
-  * Traction control
-    * Changed traction control inputs/outputs for motor acceleration to ERPM/ms from ERPM/code cycle.
-    * Changed the minimum delay between traction control activations from 200ms to 20ms
-    * Added new start condition that allows for a faster start to traction control if the wheel slips in reverse.
-    * Added a new end condition to handle an edge case that would not exit traction control correctly.
-    * Remove drop condition from traction control deactivation conditions.
-    * New debug ouput in AppUI counts how many traction control activations in the last 5 seconds.
   * Fixed a bug that would prevent high current haptic buzz if surge was engaged.
   * AppUI now displays the following for state:
     * when idle...
 "READY-" and last stop/fault reason